Alisha98A/taskpilot-backend/README.md

 ## Features

-- User registration and login
+- User registration and login functionality
-- Create, update, and delete tasks
+- Create, update, and delete tasks seamlessly
-- Add and manage personal notes
+- Add, edit, and manage personal notes
-- Contact form for user support
+- Contact form to reach out for user support
-- Responsive design for mobile and desktop
+- Fully responsive design optimized for both mobile and desktop
-- Protected routes based on authentication
+- Protected routes that restrict access based on user authentication
-- Combined deployment: React build served from Django
+- Combined deployment where the React frontend build is served directly from the Django backend

 ---

-### Landing page with hero image
+### Landing Page with Hero Image

+The landing page features a large, eye-catching hero image that welcomes users and introduces the app’s core purpose.
+It provides clear call-to-actions such as registration and login buttons to guide new and returning users.

-### Registration and login
+### Registration and Login

+Users can securely register new accounts and log in to access personalized features.
+The authentication system uses JWT tokens to maintain sessions and protect user data.

-### Dashboard with task overview
+### Dashboard with Task Overview

+Once logged in, users land on a dashboard that summarizes their current tasks, deadlines, and priorities at a glance.
+This overview helps users stay organized and focused on what matters most.

-### Task CRUD functionality
+### Task CRUD Functionality

+Users have full control over their tasks, including creating new tasks, viewing task details, updating information such as status and due date, and deleting completed or unwanted tasks.
+Task categories and priorities can also be managed for better organization.

-### Note CRUD functionality
+### Note CRUD Functionality

+The app allows users to manage personal notes alongside their tasks.
+Users can add new notes, edit existing ones, view detailed content, and delete notes when no longer needed, providing a flexible workspace.

-### User profile management
+### User Profile Management

+Users can view and update their profile information, such as username, email, and other personal details, ensuring their account is up-to-date and secure.

-### Notifications and alerts
+### Notifications and Alerts

+The application provides timely notifications and alerts for important events, such as upcoming deadlines or changes to tasks, keeping users informed and engaged.

-### Responsive design and accessibility
+### Responsive Design and Accessibility

+The UI is designed to be fully responsive, adapting smoothly to different screen sizes from desktops to mobile devices.
+Accessibility best practices are followed to ensure the app is usable by people with various abilities.

 ---